undefinedDarkness/ricing-guide/src/how-to-rice-thing.md

 I still suggest using picom as it has the latest technology / optimizations, beside being the most commonly used & most supported one.
-*Forcing application transparency has very little purpose in most cases however, and most user interface's are not designed with that in mind (eg: nvim)* IM:⛔
+⛔ *Forcing application transparency has very little purpose in most cases however, and most user interface's are not designed with that in mind (eg: nvim)*

 #### I want blur too
 Just build the latest [master](https://github.com/yshui/picom) and use picom with the --experimental-backends option.
-To build picom from source, follow the instructions in the [README](https://github.com/yshui/picom#build) *Be very caution when using blur, excessive blur can make a rice look bad very easily.* IM:⛔
+To build picom from source, follow the instructions in the [README](https://github.com/yshui/picom#build) ⛔ *Be very caution when using blur, excessive blur can make a rice look bad very easily.*

 #### I want rounded corners too
 Again, picom master has the thing for you, picom has implemented rounder corners in the xrender and legacy glx backends.